As you know, my fair and gentle reader, I live to grow heirloom and artisan tomatoes.

 (More on this in a later post–calories, that is.)

 I adore all the flavors in a traditional Caprese salad, but I think the actual eating of it is . . . awkward.
 And it’s not something that you can have a big ole’ bowlful in the ‘fridge at the ready, which is really what I need.
 I run in a fast crowd.
-That is to say, everybody living with me right now (this week, Anya and Ellie are here!) wants food fast.
+That is to say, everybody living with me right now (this week, our grandies Anya and Ellie are here!) wants food fast.
 Every day they hope to have three meals.
 Every Stinkin’ Day.

 So.
 Enter the chopped and augmented Caprese salad, center stage: Same basic ingredients, but all chopped up (though gently, these are very ripe tomatoes we’re using here!) and stirred together, and furthermore . . . instead of big pieces of basil everywhere (another dining dilemma . . . do you eat the basil leaves whole?
 Do you fold them neatly with your fork, or just stuff them into your gaping mouth?)
 I made up some pesto.